actualbudget/actual/docs/Getting-Started/tipstricks.md

 ### Budget

 - `Enter` while editing a budget amount will move to the next category.
-- `shift & Enter` will move to the previous category.
+- `Shift & Enter` will move to the previous category.

-### Transactions
+### Transaction Editing ###

-- When editing, `Enter` and `shift & Enter` will move down and up.
+- When editing, `Enter` and `Shift & Enter` will move down and up.
 If a dropdown is open and you've typed a new value, this will instead save the value and close the dropdown.
 - When editing, `Tab` and `Shift & Tab` will move left and right
-- When adding a new transaction, `CTRL & Enter` will add it regardless of where you are editing.
+- When adding a new transaction, `Ctrl & Enter` will add it regardless of where you are editing.
 Pressing `Enter` in either the Payment or Deposit columns will add it as well.

+### Transaction Management ###
+- `f` Show only selected transactions.
+- `d` Delete selected transactions.
+- `a` Set account for selected transations.
+- `p` set payee for selected transactions.
+- `n` Set notes for selected transactions.
+- `c` Set category for selected transactions.
+- `l` Toggle cleared for current transaction.

+The following require a transaction to have been selected first:

+- `j/Down Arrow` Move to the next transaction down.
+- `k/Up Arrow` Move to the next transaction up.
+- `Space` Toggle selection of current transaction.
+- `Shift & Space` Add all transactions between current transaction and most recently selected transaction.

 ## View multiple months at once